greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 You will see that the name of the virtual environment is now shown within prenthesis in the command prompt.

-Now you can install the Pelican and Markdown packages as usual.
+Now install the Pelican and Markdown packages as usual.
 But, instead of being installed as system wide resource they will be installed in the local virtual environment.
+When installing packages in a virtual environment, don't invoke super user privileges.
 >$ pip install pelican markdown

 **Housekeeping**

-To keep your environment consistent, it’s a good idea to “freeze” the current state of the environment packages.
-You do this by creating a requirements.txt file.
+To keep the environment consistent, it’s a good idea to “freeze” the current state of the environment packages.
+Do this by creating a requirements.txt file.
 This file has many uses.
 But, as far as you are concerned, It is need to tell netlify which packages to load when they build the site.
 To do this, run:
 >$ pip freeze > requirements.txt

-Next, you need to create a few housekeeping files.
+Next, create a few housekeeping files.

-Use your favorite text editor (not word processor!) to create each of the files below.
+Use a text editor (not word processor!) to create each of the files below.
 Add the content or make the edits below and save the files into the project directory.

 *ReadMe.md* is not used by any tool in the project.
 Although Github will want to see it.
 It is a place for you to keep notes and instructions for others.
 For now, just put "Hey look!
 I'm building a web site!" in it.